go-zing/gozz-doc/docs/guide/README.md

 [Plugins](plugins) would provide comparative reading.

 Also, you can explore more external plugins in [gozz-plugins](https://github.com/go-zing/gozz-plugins).
-These externals were based on [Golang .so plugin](https://pkg.go.dev/plugin), and we provide command tool to [install plugin](getting-started.md#gozz-install) automatically.
+These externals were based on [Golang plugin](https://pkg.go.dev/plugin), and we provide command tool to [install plugin](getting-started.md#gozz-install) automatically.
 So developers could do expand development easily.